dequelabs/cauldron/CONTRIBUTING.md

 ### Deprecating

 Before a breaking change can be released, the breaking change should be documented with the component, property, or style being changed getting flagged as _Deprecated_.
-This could meaning warning the consumer that a component or property is now deprecated, or including a deprecated comment next to a css class name.
+This could mean warning the consumer that a component or property is now deprecated, or including a deprecated comment next to a css class name.
 This deprecation must exist for at least two months.

 ### Removal